-"Penalty Fare" means a Penalty Fare charged in accordance with a scheme made under the Penalty Fares Rules 2002 (as amended from time to time).
-The amount of a Penalty Fare will be as shown in the Penalty Fares Regulations 1994 (as amended from time to time);
+"Penalty Fare" means a Penalty Fare charged in accordance with a scheme under the Railways (Penalty Fares) Regulations 2018 (as amended from time to time).

-"Penalty Fares Notice" means the receipt issued when a Penalty Fare is charged;
+"Penalty Fares Notice"

+means the receipt issued when a Penalty Fare is charged;

+"PermittoTravel"

-"Permit to Travel" means a document obtainable from self-service machines at some stations that allows you to travel by train until you have a reasonable opportunity to buy the Ticket you need for your journey, for a period of not more than 2 hours from the time of issue.
+means a document obtainable from self-service machines at some stations that allows you to travel by train until you have a reasonable opportunity to buy the Ticket you need for your journey, for a period of not more than 2 hours from the time of issue.
 The price you will have to pay for your Ticket will be reduced by the amount you have paid for the Permit to Travel: